 - "She had no ill will: she was merely incompetent and inflexible." - Eleanor Roosevelt chapter of What She Ate by Laura Shapiro (oh that reminds me of someone in my work world...)

 - “Life’s problems are often eased by hot milky drinks.” - Barbara Pym chapter of What She Ate by Laura Shapiro (Hello, Sheldon!)

 - August 2018 - And continuing my streak, I finished up that very dense book of economics - Local Dollars, Local Sense!
 (The last 60 pages are the easiest bit.
 And I disagree with his math on home ownership because it does not include repairs.)
 I also demolished The Elemental Series by Shannon Meyers, all 7 + the novella knocked out on the Kindle.
 I also ready Burn Bright by Patricia Briggs on the Kindle and re-read her Silence Falls digitally after catching a copy of Fire Touched on sale.
-My friends - pick any long weekend or beach day and read any of this!
+My friends - pick any long weekend or beach day and read any of these 3!

 - July 2018 - Joyous dancing on the streets!
 I finished the Retha Warnicke book on Queen Elizabeth!
 Still plowing my way through Local Dollars, Local Sense - whew, that one has ALL the maths!
 And added Empire Falls by Richard Russo (don't even see the movie on that one - no), and The Dark Sacred Night by Julia Glass (hard no), and the guilty pleasure of Blood Fury by JR Ward.
 I think that series is tapped out.
 The overlaps are huge - I literally spent 1/2 the book thinking I'd already read it